Galina Pugachenkova: Archaeology

-Galina Anatolevna had her first contact with the world of archaeology thanks to her participation in the YuTAKE (Southern Turkmen Archaeological Complex Expedition) project from 1936 to 1938, led by M. E. Masson, who later became her husband.
+Pugachenkova had her first contact with the world of archaeology thanks to her participation in the YuTAKE (Southern Turkmen Archaeological Complex Expedition) project from 1936 to 1938, led by Mikhail Masson, who later became her husband.
 The project, which for the first time brought a systematic approach to archaeology in Central Asia, developed in Pugachenkova the awareness that the architectural artifacts kept in museums are not sufficient to reconstruct the development of Middle Eastern architecture and art, but it is essential to seek history in the artifacts preserved in situ and under the ground.
-The experience at YuTAKE, the following years spent in Uzbekistan, Turkmenistan, Tajikistan, Kyrgyzstan, Afghanistan and Iran, and the collaboration with Masson, resulted in Galina Anatolevna applying archaeological methods in the research and study of architectural monuments leading to the creation of unique expeditions to explore the historical-artistic heritage of Uzbekistan.
+The experience at YuTAKE, the following years spent in Uzbekistan, Turkmenistan, Tajikistan, Kyrgyzstan, Afghanistan and Iran, and the collaboration with Masson, resulted in Pugachenkova applying archaeological methods in the research and study of architectural monuments leading to the creation of unique expeditions to explore the historical-artistic heritage of Uzbekistan.
 Her work has opened the doors of the Central Asian and Afghan art to the world's scientific community and to the entire world.

 As an archaeologist, Pugachenkova excavated widely and published both on art and architecture, including Buddhist architecture in the fourth-century.
 She also worked extensively on Sogdian archaeology with Vladimir Karasev.
 She studied the archaeology of the Silk Road through Turkmenistan as part of a team from the Academy of Science.
 She was the first person to study in detail the eleventh century ruins of Akcha-kala.
 Another research project led her to research the fifteenth century Timurid gardens, proposing they followed established plans and held many symbolic meanings in their layout.
 Materials, such as gold were central to her research, as she studied the wealth from a wide variety of sites.
 She also had a keen research interest in burial practices from Sogdia.